 With licensed Head Coach: $325

 Division II Teams:

-If you have questions about team registration, please contact Vance McMurry (email@example.com).
+If you have questions about team registration, please contact us at email@example.com.

-In 2012 all Texas teams will be Division II Teams.
-In 2013, if there are 6 or more teams with more than 12 riders, the Texas League may move to two divisions.
-Larger teams (12+) will then be designated Division I, with Division II being made up of smaller teams.
+All current Texas teams are be Division II Teams.
+As the league grows the Texas League may move to two divisions.
+Larger teams (12+) would then be designated Division I, with Division II being made up of smaller teams.

 While Division I and Division II teams do race separately, they are treated equally by the League in all aspects.
 The separation is only intended to provide a fair race environment.